protocol/research-website/content/posts/202203-funding-the-commons/index.md

 -   new incentives, mechanisms, and markets for funding public goods at scale, and
 -  new ways of coordinating alignment on ambitious research projects

- Presenters also shared updates on public goods funding and network funding experiments started following the  [November 2021](https://www.youtube.com/playlist?list=PLhuBigpl7lqtMdPkejuo3mHdLFX53ftXJ)  *Funding the Commons* workshop
+ Presenters also shared updates on public goods funding and network funding experiments started following the  [November 2021](https://www.youtube.com/playlist?list=PLhuBigpl7lqtMdPkejuo3mHdLFX53ftXJ)  *Funding the Commons* workshop.You can watch all of the talks [here](https://www.youtube.com/playlist?list=PLhuBigpl7lqvngC9oNecjfWMqFucr5GvG) on our Youtube channel.

-You can watch all of the talks [here](https://www.youtube.com/playlist?list=PLhuBigpl7lqvngC9oNecjfWMqFucr5GvG) on our Youtube playlist.
-This series is part of an ongoing conversation about incentivizing the creation of public goods and building a flourishing digital commons.
-Please join us on the Network Goods Discord server (invite link [here](https://discord.gg/wR679hNxTf)) and follow the Network Research twitter ([@Protoresearch](https://twitter.com/ProtoResearch)) to learn about upcoming events -- see you at the Commons!
+ This series is part of an ongoing conversation about incentivizing the creation of public goods and building a flourishing digital commons: please join us on the Network Goods Discord server (invite link [here](https://discord.gg/wR679hNxTf)) and follow the Network Research twitter ([@Protoresearch](https://twitter.com/ProtoResearch)) to learn about upcoming events.
+See you at the Commons!